paritytech/governance-ui/README.md

 # Build

-The full website can be started using `PUBLIC_URL=https://... yarn build` where `PUBLIC_URL` is the final root URL for the considered deplyment environment.
+The full website can be started using `yarn build`. `PUBLIC_URL` can be set to the final root URL for the considered deplyment environment if required.

 # Development